jibranhaider/explicitSolidDynamics_vc/README.md

 ## 1. Introduction

 <p align="justify">
 This toolkit is based on a vertex centred Finite Volume Method to predict large deformation in solids.
-The governing equations comprise of a system of first order hyperbolic conservation laws for linear momentum and deformation gradient tensor.
-This helps to bridge the gap between Computational Fluid Dynamics and Computational Solid Dynamics.
+The governing equations comprise of a system of first order hyperbolic conservation laws for linear momentum and deformation gradient tensor similar to the ones found in Computational Fluid Dynamics.
 </p>

 <br/>